 - Can be set up straight, at 90 degrees or anything in between

 - Custom colours available to match existing structure

 - Fittings can accommodate sloped roof sections up to 5% grade

 You can also add the follow accessories to your roof guardrail system:

 - hatch guards allow contractors to safely enter and exit a rooftop

 - crossover walkways to eliminate trip hazards from pipes

 - hatch bars to safely enter and exit a rooftop

-Having good ventilation in place is going to be key in public spaces like schools, universities and shopping malls from now on.
+Good ventilation in place is going to be key in public spaces like schools, universities and shopping malls from now on.

-Having a good passive fall protection system in place is key to ensuring maintenance personnel are safe to do their jobs.
+Good passive fall protection system in place is key to ensuring maintenance personnel are safe to do their jobs.